snyk-community/sdr-bootstrap-prepack/README.md

 npm i structor -g
 `

-There is two ways of getting to work with this project:
+There is two ways to start working with this project:

 ##### 1) Download archive file: (Recommended)